Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Conclusion

 Brigerton graced our screens 4 years ago and we still are in the regality of it.
 The viewers are in complete awe of the show and wait for the next season in complete anticipation.
 The wonderous colour palette, the settings, and the props have truly brought the Regency era alive for its admirers.
+Especially the Bridgerton fashion.

 The one thing that elevated the most for this classic piece is their costumes.
 Fans and admirers of the show all over the world are completely awestruck by the fashion of this Netflix classic.
 The pastel colours, the corsets, the ballgowns, and the splendid accessories have truly courted our vision of aesthetics.
 In this article we shall witness the boundaries of fashion in Bridgerton and how the creators and designers constructed its vision.

-Everything Is Handmade
+Everything is Handmade

 The costume designers wanted to bring back the Regency era but with a modern twist.
 To add to their touch, they ensured that all production was handmade.
 Nothing comes from a costume house.
 The minute details like the florals, hems, and the frills are all handstitched.